shaunquick/ipacultimateio/docs/README.md

 To run your own script
 $python3 set-ultimateio-leds.py <scriptname>
-where <scriptname> is the name of the json script file that resides in the scripts sub-folder or a fully qualified filename The script should be placed in the sub-folder scripts (although you can pass in the full path if you do not want to hold your scrips there.
+where <scriptname> is the name of the json script file that resides in the scripts sub-folder or a fully qualified filename The script should be placed in the sub-folder scripts (although you can pass in the full path if you do not want to hold your scripts there.

 Scripts
 ========
 Scripts are json files that allow you to execute a sequence of different commands to the Board.
-These will allow you to set the colour of a button, flash a button, fade a button etc - each of those commands require a set of paramaters and informaiton to allow them to configure the Leds.
+These will allow you to set the colour of a led, flash an led, fade a led etc - each of those commands require a set of paramaters and informaiton to allow them to configure the Leds.

 There are three levels of commands